What AI Search Visibility Means for Your Functional Medicine Practice

 It's different from traditional SEO in important ways:

-Traditional SEO optimizes for Google's ranking algorithm — keywords, backlinks, technical signals.
-The goal: appear in the list of 10 blue links.
+Traditional SEO optimizes for Google's ranking algorithm: keywords, backlinks, technical signals.
+The goal is to appear in the list of ten blue links.

-AI search visibility optimizes for language model retrieval — structured data, entity clarity, topical authority, and content that AI can synthesize into an answer.
-The goal: be the answer, not a link.
+AI search visibility optimizes for language model retrieval: structured data, entity clarity, topical authority, and content that AI can synthesize into an answer.
+The goal is to be the answer, not a link.

 Why this matters for functional medicine specifically